MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/azure-government.md

 recommendations: false
 ---

-# Azure OpenAI Service and Features in Azure Government
+# Azure OpenAI Service and features in Azure Government

 This article highlights the differences when using Azure OpenAI in Azure Government as compared to the commercial cloud offering.
 Learn more about the Azure OpenAI Service itself in [Azure OpenAI Service documentation](/azure/ai-services/openai/).
 <br><br>

-## Azure OpenAI Service models
+## Azure OpenAI models

 Learn more about the different capabilities of each model in [Azure OpenAI Service models](./concepts/models.md).
 The following sections show model availability by region and deployment type.